 This game is played throughout the party and can result in some hilarious moments for the guests.
 Each person needs a whistle on a lanyard to wear during the party.
 One or two words are designated as off-limits.
 Choose words that your guests will tend to say a lot during the game such as football, touchdown or score.
 If someone says the forbidden word, the person who catches him takes his whistle.
 Play the game throughout the night, awarding a prize to the person with the most whistles at the end of the party.

 Are there kids on your Super Bowl party guest list?
-Plan some special games for them.
+Plan some special Super Bowl games for kids.
 The adults can enjoy the games as well.

 Football Hot Potato

 A foam football adds a theme-friendly twist to this classic game.
 The players form a circle with one person holding a foam football.
 The football is passed around the circle while music plays.
 When the music stops, the person holding the football is out of the game.
 This continues until only one person remains.
 Another option is to use the Super Bowl commercials as the timer instead of music.
 The person holding the football at the end of each commercial is out of the game.

 Adding football symbols or words to a traditional Bingo board provides a fun game for guests of all ages.
 If the children at the party are young, stick with football symbols to make the game easier.
 Make plenty of extra Bingo boards so the guests can rotate them as desired.
 Peanuts or pretzels make a fun and tasty marker for the game boards.